Level/abstract-leveldown/UPGRADING.md

 ### No longer assumes support of boolean and `NaN` keys

-A test that asserted boolean and `NaN` keys were stringified has been removed.
+A test that asserted boolean and `NaN` keys were valid has been removed.

 ## v5